FIRST-Tech-Challenge/ftcdocs/docs/source/hardware_and_software_configuration/configuring/getting_started/getting-started.rst

 If you are using an Android smartphone as a Robot Controller, you must physically connect the Robot Controller smartphone to the Expansion Hub using a USB cable and an On-The-Go (OTG) adapter.
-Also, you should verify that the Driver Station is currently paired to the Robot Controller.
+Also, you should verify that the Operator Console is currently paired to the Robot Controller.

 Connecting an Android Smartphone to an Expansion Hub Instructions